SPONDYLOARTHROPATHY

 Conclusion:

 By combining these non-surgical strategies, most people with spondyloarthropathy can manage their symptoms effectively and maintain a good quality of life.
-Working closely with a healthcare team that includes a rheumatologist, physical therapist, and potentially other specialists is crucial to create a personalized treatment plan and monitor progress.
+Working closely with a healthcare team that includes a rheumatologist, physical therapist, and potentially other specialists is crucial to creating a personalized treatment plan and monitoring progress.
 Remember, early intervention and consistent management are key to living well with spondyloarthropathy.

 Surgical Treatment: